 Coursework and Exams

-- MTEL Communication and Literacy test, and FRENCH subject test
+- MTEL Communication and Literacy test, and ITALIAN subject test

-- ACTFL Oral Proficiency Interview (rating: ADVANCED low or higher)
+- ACTFL Oral Proficiency Interview (rating: INTERMEDIATE high or higher)

 Italian MAT Subject Matter & Education Requirements